 White Red Green Violet Gold Used during Ordinary time, symbolizing Life, Growth and Hope.
 Used during Lent and Advent, symbolizing Pe enance, Atonement and Expiation.
-Masses of Easter, Christmas season, Feasts and Memorials of Jesus, Mary, the Angels, Saints who were not martyrs and the Resurrection. s, Weddings, and Funer als, symbolizes Purity, F Holiness, Joy, Triumph, ite, which may be use mbolizes Joy, Triumph c d on more solemn day and the Resurrection. ys such as Easter and • • ood Friday, Pentecost, floor •
+Masses of Easter, Christmas season, Feasts and Memorials of Jesus, Mary, the Angels, Saints who were not martyrs and the Resurrection. s, Weddings, and Funer als, symbolizes Purity, I Holiness, Joy, Triumph, ite, which may be use mbolizes Joy, Triumph c d on more solemn day and the Resurrection. ys such as Easter and • • ood Friday, Pentecost, to Holy Spirit and the blood •